 Tokaj and Porto fight over the first appellation of origin in the world.

-It is also the heart and soul of Hungarian: the tokaj is the only wine to be quoted in a national anthem.
+It is also the heart and soul of Hungarians: the tokaj is the only wine to be quoted in a national anthem.

 The Tokaj region has been classified as Cultural World Heritage at the Unesco in 2002.